iamutk4/FIFA-Data-Visualization-Dashboard/README.md

      ``` bash
         conda create --name my_env --file conda_environments.txt

-5. Activate the environment
+### 3. Activate the environment:
+     ``` bash
+          conda activate my_env

-6. Install all the pip dependencies
+### 4. Install all the pip dependencies:
+     ``` bash
+          pip install -r pip_requirements.txt

-7. Run the following command to start the Streamlit application
+### 5. Run the following command to start the Streamlit application

-1. create a new conda env with required conda dependencies from 'conda_environments.txt' (conda create --name my_env --file conda_environments.txt)
-2. activate the newly created env (conda activate my_env)
-3. install all the pip dependencies in this env from 'pip_requirements.txt' (pip install -r pip_requirements.txt)
-4. open and run the app.py file using streamlit (streamlit run <path-to-folder-containing-app.py/app.py)
+     ``` bash
+          streamlit run app.py

+The app will open in your default web browser.
+Explore the different tabs to analyze FIFA Data Visualization Dashboard.
+Alternatively you can access the dashboard by opening your browser and going to http://localhost:8501.